 Origin and Evolution of Man: Definition and Examples

 The origin and evolution of man refers to the gradual process by which humans developed over millions of years from the earliest species.
-Evolution means a slow and continuous change in the features of living beings over generations.
+Human evolution explains our ancient past.
+It shows the origin of man clearly.
 It helps explain how different species, including humans, came into existence and adapted to their surroundings.
-This happens due to processes like natural selection, mutations and genetic changes.
+This happens due to processes like natural selection and genetic mutation changes.

 This Story also Contains